 - 10. Participant will keep a copy of the signed Order of Reinstatement and a copy of the reinstatement application for your personal file. - 11.
 The license will be sent to participant from the BON by mail.

-This entire process could take up to 2-3 months.
+This entire process could take at least 6 months or more.

 In order to request reinstatement of license, participant must be 100% compliant with monitoring agreement including check-ins, drug screens, peer group attendance, monthly reporting and fees.